natalialqp/storm/README.md

 <!--
-* Graph-Based Learning from Demonstration Framework
+* STORM: A Graph-Based Learning from Demonstration Framework *
-*
 * Copyright (c) 2024 Natalia Quiroga Perez.
 All rights reserved.
 *